Names

 Vääna (Vääna):

-Various explanations for this… It may be named after a nearby manor, thought to have originally been a fortress, and later (1306/1325?) a poolmõis (see Mõisa) belonging to Padise monastery.
-Known historically as Faehna or Feyena, Veghenoya (all 14th-C) where the name (with an Oja tacked on) may have derived from MLG vēen, vēyen, etc., to hate or treat with hostility, evolving into Ger. feien, to render invulnerable (cognates Ger.
-Feind, enemy and Eng. fiend), a reasonable name for a fortress… Or, and this is easier to accept, from the nearby river called Vääna!
-But, as approx. 66 M years of gallinaceous evolution warn us, was the river named for its meandering course (cf. väänama, to twist, poss. from Proto-Germanic *wenda-, giving Ger. winden ‘to wring or wind’, etc., and Eng. ‘wend’), or did the verb bend to blend with vēen, vēyen?
+Various explanations for this… It may be named after a ‘nearby’ village or manor, the latter thought to have originally been a fortress, and later (1306/1325?) a poolmõis (see Mõisa) belonging to Padise monastery.
+Known historically as Faehna or Feyena, Veghenoya (all 14th-C) where the name (with an Oja tacked on) could, conceivably, have derived from MLG vēen, vēyen, etc., to hate or treat with hostility, evolving into Ger. feien, to render invulnerable (cognates Ger.
+Feind, enemy and Eng. fiend), a reasonable name for a fortress…), but this seems a bit over the top.
+More likely: simply from the nearby winding river Vääna (cf. väänama, to twist)!
+On the other hand, it looks suspiciously like the backstories in Väo and Lükati, but there’s no convincing evidence.
+What is odd is why (if they did) did they choose the name of a manor house some 16-odd km futher west?
 Anyone’s guess.
 Formerly Raadio (see Tähetorni) (until 1927), then Pioneeri (see Pioneeride) (1927-59), and Lao (see Moonalao) (1959-60).

 Vaari (Vaar)